changkun/modern-cpp-tutorial/website/README.md

 # changkun.de/modern-cpp

 Welcome to Modern C++ Tutorial!
 This site is built with [hexo](http://hexo.io/).
-Site content is written in Markdown format located in `../book`.
+Site content was written in Markdown format located in `../book`.
 And all static files will be built into `./public`, which is served by a nginx server at [changkun.de](https://changkun.de).

 ## Requirements